XgDuan/WSDEC/README.md

 # WSDEC
-This is the official repo for our NIPS paper [Weakly Supervised Dense Evente Captioning in Videos](https://nips.cc/Conferences/2018/Schedule?showEvent=113110000000).
+This is the official repo for our NIPS paper [Weakly Supervised Dense Event Captioning in Videos](https://nips.cc/Conferences/2018/Schedule?showEvent=113110000000).
 ![](github_img/demo.png)
 # Description